 The staff of Germantown United Methodist Church love God and love you, and we are here to serve and help you in anyway we can to help you Build a Christ Connection.

-Gary came to Germantown UMC in July 2011, and has been a United Methodist pastor for 30 years.
-Gary shares his gifts of leadership, preaching, and faith in helping the church serve God’s purpose in our community and the world.
+Gary came to Germantown UMC in July 2011, and has been a United Methodist pastor for 32 years in Ohio and Georgia.
+Gary shares his gifts of leadership, preaching, and teaching in helping the church serve God’s purpose in our community and the world.

 Gary is married to Myra, who is a social worker with Montgomery County Children Services.
 Myra teaches Women’s Bible Studies at the church, is very involved in Emmaus, is the Registrar of the Mountaineer Christian Ashram, and tries to keep Gary in line.
 They have four adult aged sons: Marty, Kevin, Matt, and Greggie.
 His hobbies include flying (he has his Private Pilot’s License), watching sports, computers, and music, while Myra’s hobbies are taking care of her family and shopping (shocking!).

 He is passionate about helping people growing in the relationship with God, and reaching out to people who are far from Him.